 Mileage: 65 miles

 Weather: Upper 60s to start.
 Mid 80s to end.
-Not a cloud in the sky.
-Strong winds out of the SW.
+Big fluffy clouds in the afternoon.
+Wind not a factor.

 Highlights of the day:

 We gave up the frontage road in favor of farm roads.
 The route zigzagged through field after field of crops.
 Mostly wheat and potatoes.
 It’s Idaho, we had to see potatoes.
 The fields of spuds had different color flowers.
 We came to the non-scientific conclusion that the red flowers are for red potatoes, the purple flowers are for purple potatoes, and the white flours are for white potatoes.
-Who could argue with that kind of logic?
+It must be on the Internet somewhere.

 Today was a well-timed “active recovery” day.
 Lower mileage and into the hotel early.
 Tonight we need to sleep well for tomorrow we will climb!